As a child, Marcy raised poultry and showed them through 4-H. Decades later, having backyard chickens is a hobby she's

-- They should be kept dry and separated from foodstuffs and substances that will give them a foul odor.
+They should be kept dry and separated from foodstuffs and substances that will give them a foul odor.
 I prefer cardboard egg cartons; not only are they environmentally better than foam or plastic, but they maintain dryness by absorbing moisture.

+>

-Commercially-produced eggs are from hens fed a consistent diet of chelated (pelleted) feeds.
+> Commercially-produced eggs are from hens fed a consistent diet of chelated (pelleted) feeds.
 This consistency produces eggs that taste and look pretty much the same.
 The "layer pellets" for laying hens include calcium to build strong eggshells.
 Aside from the shell thickness, foods given the eggs will not change the color of the shell.

+>

-If hens are given an excess of certain foods—think garlic and onions, for example—eggs may take on the smell and flavor of these foods.
+> If hens are given an excess of certain foods—think garlic and onions, for example—eggs may take on the smell and flavor of these foods.
 If eggs smell "sour" or "musty," though, there's a good chance bacteria (such as pseudomonas) has infected the egg.
 Don't eat sour eggs or eggs with an undesirable odor.
 If the egg white is not white—if it's green, for example—it may also be affected by bacteria.
 Discard it and thoroughly wash the dishes and utensils it touched.

+>

-If you're concerned about ingesting antibiotics through your eggs, buy organic eggs or those marked "antibiotic-free."
+> If you're concerned about ingesting antibiotics through your eggs, buy organic eggs or those marked "antibiotic-free."
 Because factory-produced eggs are from hens kept caged in extremely overcrowded conditions, antibiotics are sometimes fed to prevent disease from infecting the flock.
 Hens kept free-range or cage-free will not generally require as much use of antibiotics as they are allotted more space.

+>

-Factory-kept hens will, as a rule, never touch actual soil or grass in their lifetime.
-The things hens instinctively want to do—scratch in the dirt, roll in dust, roost at night, or simply stretch out their wings and run fast for fun—are denied them.
-At the end of their productive life they become by-products.
+> - Factory-kept hens will, as a rule, never touch actual soil or grass in their lifetime.
+The things hens instinctively want to do—scratch in the dirt, roll in the dust, roost at night, or simply stretch out their wings and run fast for fun—are denied.
+At the end of their productive life, they become by-products.